 Paty Fernandez completed her Ph.D. in Public Policy at OSU in 2020.
 Her doctoral research explored the policy and institutional implications of the Water-Energy Nexus, specifically regarding transitions from traditional irrigation systems to integrated systems in the rural American West.
 Prior to coming to OSU, she earned a BA in Political Science and a Master’s degree in Public Administration and Public Policy from the School of Government (EGTP) of the Tecnológico de Monterrey.
 She also worked as a researcher at the Institute for Regional Development of the Tecnológico de Monterrey (Mexico), where her main areas of research were water governance and institutional capacity.

 Leanne Giordono completed her PhD student in the School of Public Policy at OSU in 2018.
 Her graduate studies are focused on the policy and governance changes related to employment services and supports for adults with intellectual and developmental disability.
 She received her MPA from Princeton University’s Woodrow Wilson School (2000) and subsequently spent almost fifteen years conducting program evaluation and applied research for public agencies and non-profit organizations until her return to graduate school in 2014.
-She is currently a postdoctoral scholar at OSU working with Hilary on the Smart & Connected Kids for Sustainable Energy Communities project.
+She was a postdoctoral scholar at OSU working with Hilary on the Smart & Connected Kids for Sustainable Energy Communities project.
+She is now an Assistant Professor (Visiting Faculty) in the School of Planning, Public Policy & Management at the University of Oregon.

 Associate Professor & Associate Director of Graduate Programs